Home

 Lion Feuchtwanger

 Mrs. Feuchtwanger pleaded with an American diplomat, Harry Bingham, to help get him released.
 Bingham defied his own government to spirit Feuchtwanger out of the camp and then, with the help of First Lady Eleanor Roosevelt, arranged visas allowing the Feuchtwangers to go to the U.S. After a harrowing escape across Spain and Portugal, they reached the U.S. and settled in California.
-Feuchtwanger's first novel written in his new country was a tribute to the American Revolution, Proud Destiny, about Benjamin Franklin's 1776 diplomatic mission to France.
+The first novel Feuchtwanger wrote in his new country was a tribute to the American Revolution, Proud Destiny, about Benjamin Franklin's 1776 diplomatic mission to France.

 Though Feuchtwanger's novels are out of print in the U.S. and U.K., they remain popular in Germany, where they are readily available in new editions.